tlorans/ClimateRisks/docs/source/intro.md

 Figure: S&P 500 and S&P US Carbon Efficient Indexes, from Andersson et al. (2016)
 ```

-## Towards Net Zero Portfolio
+## Towards a Dynamic Decarbonization Strategy

 While we've seen the low-carbon strategy in the previous section, minimizing the tracking error relative to a benchmark index while reducing the portfolio's carbon footprint, one could ask if the approach is sufficient for a strategy contributing to the transition towards a net zero economy.
 Indeed, the previous approach performs portfolio decarbonization by underweighting relatively high-emitters stocks and overwheighting low-emitters stocks, without reference other than the benchmark universe.
+Furthermore, it is a purely static approach

 In fact, we know that the objective of mitigation policies, if soundly implemented, should be to abate emissions such that the economy follows a net zero emissions (NZE) scenario.
 In that context, portfolio decarbonization becomes a portfolio alignment exercice (Barahhou et al., 2022) {cite:p}`barahhou2022net`, that is portfolio decarbonization in respect with a NZE scenario.
 The acknowledgement of such scenario calls for a dynamic strategy.